paiuxfluens/YAGPDB-CCs/README.md

 # YAGPDB-CCs
 poorly written CCs for YAGPDB. if you have suggestions / edits for improving these CCs feel free to let me know!
+Anything that's in here can definitely be written better / more cleanly / more concisely, etc.